shmulvad/alfred-tinypng/README.md

 ## Installation and Getting Started
 1. Install [alfred-tinypng][release] workflow.
-2. All further updates are handled automatically.
+2. All further updates are handled automatically.=-rn

 You will need to configure the workflow with an API key from TinyPNG.
 Type `tinypng_api` to get a link to [the page][tinyApi] where you can get your API key and to actually set the key when you have gotten it.

 <p align="center">
   <img width="1200" height="auto" src="images/tinypng_api.png?raw=true">
 </p>

+The workflow only supports Python 3+.
+If you have any errors running the code, try changing the `pythonDir` environment variable in the workflow to the the path at which you have Python 3 installed.

 ## Usage
 Select either a folder, image file or a number of image files in Finder.
 Afterward, open Alfred and type `tinypng`.
 You are presented with the following choices: